Dinomite-Studios/unity-azure-pipelines-tasks-docs/README.md

 ## Contributions

-Found and fixed a bug or improvement on something?
+Found and fixed a bug or improved on something?
 Contributions are welcome!
 Please target your pull request against the `development` branch.

 ## Development Instructions